choudhrybilal/MOTUS---Arduino-Based-Robotic-Car-Controlled-Wirelessly-Using-Leap-Motion-Sensor/README.md

 1 - Install nodejs

+2 - Arduino IDE

-2 - Run > cmd > ```npm install```
+3 - Run > cmd > ```npm install```

 ## Step 04
 ### Connect the HC-05 Bluetooth Module to the Arduino for Configuration

-We will program the Arduino to send AT commands to the module to configure it via a SoftwareSerial connection.
+Program the Arduino to send AT commands to the module to configure it via a SoftwareSerial connection.
 Wire the TX and RX pins of your module to your Arduino.
 They need wired in a crossover configuration, so from the module to the Arduino wire TX to pin 10 and RX to pin 11.

 ![alt text](BT_module_connection_1.JPG)

-Upload the Sketch 'Motus_BT_Config.ino' to your Arduino which creates a connection between the Arduino's serial port and the HC-05.
-Modify the ROBOT_NAME (MOTUS) and the BLUETOOTH_SPEED values before uploading if you want a custom name or have changed the baudrate before.
+Upload the Sketch 'Motus_BT_Config.ino' in the repository to the Arduino microcontroller board which creates a connection between the Arduino's serial port and the HC-05.
+Modify the ROBOT_NAME in the first line of the code ("MOTUS" in my case) and the BLUETOOTH_SPEED values before uploading if you want a custom name or have changed the baudrate before.
 HC-05 has defaults baudrate (38400).

 Note: To put the HC-05 in AT commands mode you must connect the KEY pin in an arduino pin (I use pin 9) this is because this module works different.